Writing apps are so easy to find. Almost every day there is a new one available.

 What about apps and software for writing books?

 When I wrote my first book many years ago, my notes and research were all handwritten.

 I might still have the file gathering dust somewhere.

 From memory, I think I used a word processing program on a Commodore Amiga computer.
 That is showing my age a little.

-But later on, I progressed to using Microsoft Word because I had PC computers.
+But later on, I progressed to using Microsoft Word because I had PCs.
 In more recent years, after I became a regular Mac user, I switched to Apple Pages.

 I tried Scrivener a little while back.
 Yes, it’s a great program full of so many features, and I know many authors love it.

 However, I found it a little confusing to get started.
 I wasted so much time trying to learn how to use it that I thought my time could be better spent writing.

-I have tried a lot of other programs, but sometimes all the bells and whistles don’t help a lot in getting the words out.
+I have tried many other programs, but sometimes all the bells and whistles don’t help a lot in getting the words out.

 A few weeks ago, I trialed a new book writing program, and perhaps I might try using it for my next book.